MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.Android.EarlyTelemetry.AsyncLibLoadFailure

 This event is trigged when the user launches the app or opesn any Word, Excel, or PowerPoint file and faces any issues during library load.
-This data will be used to find the failure cases.
+This data is used to find the failure cases.

 The following fields are collected: